Last Updated on March 19, 2023 by Ali Abbas Khan

 - Condensate waste cannot be reused in jet condensers.

-- Air pump used in jet condensers requires high power.
+- The air pump used in jet condensers requires high power.

-- Vacuum efficiency is quite low therefore there’s a requirement of the pump to circulate water.
+- Vacuum efficiency is quite low therefore there’s a requirement for the pump to circulate water.

 - The water pumps used also require high power to operate.

 - The efficiency of jet condensers is low.
 This is because of the compact size of jet condensers.

 - The capacity of jet condensers is also low that’s why jet condensers are not used for heavy industrial purposes.

 - The cooling water should be free from impurities which is not the case with jet condensers.

 - In a situation, if the extraction pump fails in the case of low-level jet condensers the condenser may get flooded.